lpatamia1/games/README.md

 ### Instructions

-1. Save the Java code in a file named `FutureAdventure.java`.
+1. Save the Java code in a file named `MysteryAdventureGame.java`.
 2. Open your terminal or command prompt.
-3. Navigate to the directory where you saved `FutureAdventure.java`.
+3. Navigate to the directory where you saved `MysteryAdventureGame.java`.
 4.  **Compile** the code using the Java compiler:
     ```bash
-    javac FutureAdventure.java
+    javac MyseryAdventureGame.java
     ```
 5.  **Run** the compiled program:
     ```bash
-    java FutureAdventure
+    java MysteryAdventureGame
     ```
 6. The game will start.
 Follow the on-screen prompts by typing a letter and pressing `Enter` to make your choices.